philuttley/basic_linux_and_coding/README.md

    cd ./basic_linux_and_coding; sh SETUP.sh instructor
    ```
    If it's not working, read what the `SETUP.sh` script is acutally doing, and go through the lines step by step.

+	* If you are using a Python distribution, most packages will already be included, but you may need to install RISE so that you can display the lecture slides in presentation form via a Jupyter notebook.
+See the following to install: https://rise.readthedocs.io/en/maint-5.5/installation.html,
+	e.g. for Anaconda use: conda install -c conda-forge rise
+and use the new button on the right of the Jupyter notebook toolbar to see a notebook with slides in the presentation format.

 ## Credits
 Based partially on material from